-Figure 5 shows an example of the measurements obtained during the shipboard testing of the Raman lidar.
+Figure 4 shows an example of the measurements obtained during the shipboard testing of the Raman lidar.
 Out over the Atlantic, the ozone was observed above the height of the marine boundary layer and was probably transported from production sources over the continent.
 The UV extinction is much larger than the visible component, as expected due to the larger cross-section for scattering from small particles.
+The optical extinction profiles are measured at both visible and ultraviolet wavelengths.
+It is interesting to note that the visible wavelength extinction exhibits a stronger correlation with water vapor content of the atmosphere, as would be expected for the hygroscopic sulfate and nitrate aerosols that are the dominate aerosol types in the eastern states.
+In Figure 4, the enhanced level of water vapor between 1 and 2.5 km correlates with a sub-visual cloud that was observed in both the visible and ultraviolet extinction profiles.
+Profiles presented as time sequences of the properties are much more useful for understanding the physical and chemical processes.

 Several examples of lidar results have been selected from the Southern California Ozone Studies (SCOS97) which provide a range of interesting features.
-One feature observed several times was a plume of polluted air ejected from the Los Angeles basin, see Figures 6, 9 and 10.
+One feature observed several times was a plume of polluted air ejected from the Los Angeles basin, see Figures 5 and 6.
 The measuring site was located at Hesperia CA (at 1166 m elevation) in the high plateau at the east end of the Los Angeles basin.
-The results in Figure 6 show one of the best examples of the plume being lofted up over our observation site.
-The plume presented here, and in each of the cases observed, shows that the high values of ozone, particulate matter and water vapor are strongly coupled.
+The results in Figures 5 and 6 show examples of a plume of polluted air being lofted up over our observation site.
+The plumes shown here, and in each of several other cases observed, demonstrate that high values of ozone, particulate matter and water vapor are strongly coupled.
 When a sea breeze, or a front, pushes the air at the coastal end of the basin, then polluted air that has accumulated at eastern end of the valley pushes up the mountain passes and spills out into the high plateau.
-As a contrast, Figure 7 shows a typical night and early morning period with relatively stable conditions.
-A typical thin nighttime boundary layer is about 300 m thick and a layer of optical extinction is observed near the top of the boundary layer, this occurs where the relative humidity is a maximum and would be expected for a hygroscopic aerosol, such as a sulfate.
+Figure 6 shows a night and early morning period during relatively stable conditions. .
 Under these stable conditions the ozone and water vapor concentrations are usually anti-correlated.
-However, the ejected plumes from the Los Angeles basin are composed of increases in water vapor, ozone and optical extinction (ie. particulate matter) that are strongly correlated.
-Several data sets have been included to show several of the features and variations.
-One point worth noting is that the ozone concentrations aloft and those at the surface are rarely directly coupled, and therefore if only surface measurements are used, the constructed model may not be too realistic.
-The nighttime residual layer frequently contains significant quantities of ozone above the nocturnal boundary layer and this region can act as a storage reservoir for transport of additional ozone to the surface on the next day.
+However, the ejected plumes from the Los Angeles basin exhibit correlated increases in water vapor, ozone and optical extinction (ie. particulate matter), as would be expected for the stagnant polluted air mass in the Los Angeles area.
+The dynamical action that results in launching the plumes observed in these data sets appears to be effective in transporting the primary pollutant materials into the region.
+One point worth noting is that the ozone concentrations aloft and those at the surface are rarely directly coupled, and therefore use of surface measurements, the constructed models of air quality variations may not be too realistic.
+The nighttime residual layer is observed to frequently contains significant quantities of ozone, at altitudes above the nocturnal boundary layer, and this region can act as a storage reservoir for transport of additional ozone to the surface on the next day.